 Burton Mill - probably taken around 1950

+A mill is mentioned in the Domesday book as part of Burton manor but it is believed that this was located to the south under what is now Burton Mill Pond.
 The present 4 storey, 5 bay mill building dates from 1780 and was built on the foundations of an earlier forge or fulling mill.
-A mill is mentioned in the Domesday book as part of Burton manor but it is believed that this was located to the south under what is now Burton Mill Pond.
-By 1893 the present mill included 2 waterwheels (one either side) and 4 pairs of stones.
-Soon after, the eastern waterwheel was replaced by an early Francis type turbine driving a dynamo to provide power to Burton Park House.
+Two waterwheels (one either side) drove 4 pairs of stones.
+By 1899, the eastern waterwheel had been replaced by an early Francis type turbine driving a dynamo to provide power to Burton Park House.
 A second 27h.p.
 Gilkes turbine was installed in the western watercourse in 1929 to drive the 4 pairs of stones and additional machinery including a circular saw.
-It is around this time that the present arrangement of bins were installed in the attic to accommodate a larger variety of grains.
-This is probably the time that the eastern turbine ceased to be used as there would have been insufficient water available to drive both.
-The eastern turbine was uncovered during the renovation work and can be seen in the photo above just behind the gate.
+It is around this time that the grain bins in the attic were re-configured to accommodate a larger variety of grains.
+By 1934 the eastern turbine had ceased to be used as the national grid had arrived.
+It was uncovered during the renovation work and can be seen in the photo above just behind the gate.

-By 1976 the mill had been abandoned and had falling into a very poor state, to the extent that it was used as a 'derelict building' set in an early episode of the BBC series 'Shoestring'.
+By 1976 the mill had been abandoned and had fallen into a very poor state, to the extent that it was used as a 'derelict building' set in an early episode of the BBC series 'Shoestring'.
 In 1978, a lease on part of Burton Mill was acquired by Mrs Anne Mills who, with help from SIAS (Sussex Industrial Archeology Society) and naval volunteers restored the mill to working order using a pair of stones acquired from a mill near Cardiff coupled to the existing western turbine.
 The mill was once again producing flour and this continued until around 1987.